Swordsman (character): Fictional character history

-In the "Road to Empyre" storyline, the eldest of Earth's Cotati still using the Swordsman's body and Sequoia reappear on the Blue Area of the Moon after the oxygen-rich area is revitalized.
-They request the Avengers help to avoid another Cotati massacre by the Kree/Skrull Alliance.
-However, it quickly transpires that the Cotati are deceiving the Avengers and seek to exterminate all 'meat'-based life, starting with humanity.
-This "Cotati" Swordsman is confronted in Wakanda by the Black Panther, who destroys him.
+In the "Empyre" storyline, the eldest of Earth's Cotati possesses Swordsman's body and allies with Sequoia.
+The two request the Avengers' help to avoid another Cotati massacre by the Kree/Skrull alliance.
+However, it quickly transpires that the Cotati are deceiving the Avengers and seek to exterminate all non-plant life, starting with humanity.
+The Cotati Swordsman is confronted by Black Panther, who destroys him.

 Powers and abilities

 The Swordsman has no superhuman powers, but is an Olympic-level athlete and cunning strategist with phenomenal reflexes and highly adept at unarmed combat.
 The Swordsman is a master in the uses of bladed weapons, especially swords and knives.

 Equipment

 His main weapon is a sword modified by the super-villain Mandarin from Makluan technology.
 By pressing one of the buttons on the sword's hilt, the Swordsman can project a concussive force beam, a disintegrating ray, a large jet of flame, electrical energy in a form resembling lightning, or a stream of nerve gas that induced temporary unconsciousness.
 He also carries various throwing knives and daggers as needed.